sroccaserra/broccoli-test/README.md

 It's all in `Brocfile.js`.

-Tell Broccoli to exclude the `app/vendor` path (that's where bower puts its stuff, I don't want to transpile them):
+Tell Broccoli to create a tree from the `app` dir, excluding the `app/vendor` path (that's where bower puts its stuff, I don't want to transpile them):

 ```javascript
 var app = fileRemover('app', {path: '/vendor'});